-United States shell egg production totaled 8.24 billion during May 2014, up 3 percent from last year.1
+United States shell egg production totaled 7.36 billion during March 2016.1

 The five largest egg producing states represent approximately 51 percent of all U.S. hens.1

-Today, there are approximately 177 egg producing companies with flocks of 75,000 hens or more.
-These companies represent about 99 percent of all the hens in the United States.** In 1994, there were around 350 companies with flocks of 75,000 hens or more.3
+Today, there are approximately 193 egg producing companies with flocks of 75,000 hens or more.
+These companies represent about 99 percent of all the hens in the United States.2 In 1994, there were around 350 companies with flocks of 75,000 hens or more.3

 U.S. Egg Facts

 Per capita consumption is a measure of total egg production, less exports, plus imports, divided by the total population.
 It does not represent demand3:

 Currently, the top 10 egg producing states (ranked by number of hens represented in thousands) are3:

 |State||Number of Hens|